Write Through and Write Back in Cache

 Prerequisite – Multilevel Cache Organisation

 Whenever a Processor wants to write a word, it checks to see if the address it wants to write the data to, is present in the cache or not.
-If address is present in the cache i.e., Write Hit.
+If the address is present in the cache i.e., Write Hit.

-We can update the value in the cache and avoid a expensive main memory access.
+We can update the value in the cache and avoid expensive main memory access.
 But this results in Inconsistent Data Problem.
-As both cache and main memory have different data, it will cause problem in two or more devices sharing the main memory (as in a multiprocessor system).
+As both cache and main memory have different data, it will cause problems in two or more devices sharing the main memory (as in a multiprocessor system).

-In write through, data is simultaneously updated to cache and memory.
+In write-through, data is simultaneously updated to cache and memory.
 This process is simpler and more reliable.
-This is used when there are no frequent writes to the cache(Number of write operation is less).
+This is used when there are no frequent writes to the cache(The number of write operations is less).

-It helps in data recovery (In case of power outage or system failure).
+It helps in data recovery (In case of a power outage or system failure).
 A data write will experience latency (delay) as we have to write to two locations (both Memory and Cache).
 It Solves the inconsistency problem.
-But it questions the advantage of having a cache in write operation (As the whole point of using a cache was to avoid multiple accessing to the main memory).
+But it questions the advantage of having a cache in write operation (As the whole point of using a cache was to avoid multiple access to the main memory).

 Write Back is also known as Write Deferred.

 Dirty Bit: Each Block in the cache needs a bit to indicate if the data present in the cache was modified(Dirty) or not modified(Clean).
 If it is clean there is no need to write it into the memory.
-It designed to reduce write operation to a memory.
-If Cache fails or if System fails or power outage the modified data will be lost.
-Because its nearly impossible to restore data from cache if lost.
+It is designed to reduce write operation to a memory.
+If Cache fails or if the System fails or power outages the modified data will be lost.
+Because it’s nearly impossible to restore data from cache if lost.

 If write occurs to a location that is not present in the Cache(Write Miss), we use two options, Write Allocation and Write Around.